-SureGuard’s waterproof mattress protector keeps your mattress safe from water damage and allergens.
+SureGuard’s waterproof mattress protector keeps mattresses safe from water damage and allergens.
 Its cotton terry fabric is soft and (nearly) undetectable, too.
-Read on for my full review.

 - 100% Waterproof